 If your chronic illness is affecting your sex drive, talk to your partner about ways to be intimate during this time.
-You may also consider seeing a counselor about your issues.
+You may also consider seeing a counsellor about your issues.

 5. Sleep Problems

-In one study published in the Journal of Clinical Sleep Medicine, found that nonobese men with obstructive sleep apnea (OSA) experienced lower testosterone levels.
+One study published in the Journal of Clinical Sleep Medicine found that nonobese men with obstructive sleep apnea (OSA) experienced lower testosterone levels.
 This also led to lower sex drive.

-In another study, done in young, healthy men, testosterone levels were decreased by 10 to 15 percent after sleep restriction of only five hours per night for one week.
+In another study, done in young, healthy men, testosterone levels were decreased by 10 to 15 per cent after a sleep restriction of only five hours per night for one week.

 The researchers found that the effects of restricting sleep on testosterone levels were especially evident between 2:00 pm and 10:00 pm the next day.